faustom721/viandasgo/README.md

-# ViandasGo Platform
+# ViandasGo Platform (Work in progress...)
-ViandasGo aims to be a platform where food places can publish their menu and schedule, and clients can see the menu, make orders, and pay for them beforehand programming the delivery or pickup time.
-The platform is aimed to be used by small food places that don't have the resources to develop their own platform, and by clients that want to have a more organized way to order food.
+ViandasGo is a platform where food places can publish their menu and schedule, and clients can see the menu, make orders, and pay for them beforehand programming the delivery or pickup time.
+The platform is aimed to be used by small food places that don't have the resources to develop their own platform, and by clients that want to have a more organized way to order food **mainly solving the issue for those who work and don't have time to cook or go out to eat.**

 URL: [viandasgo.uy](https://viandasgo.app/)